espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

 Brownout
 ^^^^^^^^

 ESP32 has a built-in brownout detector, which is enabled by default.
 Brownout detector can trigger system reset if supply voltage goes below safe level.
-Brownout detector can be configured using :envvar:`CONFIG_BROWNOUT_DET` and :envvar:`CONFIG_BROWNOUT_DET_LVL_SEL` options.
+Brownout detector can be configured using :ref:`CONFIG_BROWNOUT_DET` and :ref:`CONFIG_BROWNOUT_DET_LVL_SEL` options.
 When brownout detector triggers, the following message is printed::

     Brownout detector was triggered